In-Page Navigation

 4. Duration of Fellowship

-Contingent upon the availability of funding, NHFP Fellowships are awarded through grants to host institutions for up to a three-year period.
+Contingent upon the availability of funding, NHFP Fellowships are awarded through grants to host institutions for up to three years.
 Funding will be provided initially for the first year of the fellowship; renewals for the second and third years will depend on satisfactory annual performance reviews, and the availability of NASA funds.

 5. Status